Presbyopia is the inability to focus on and clearly see objects that are at a normal reading distance or closer.

 - Computer work

-A vision specialist will ask about your symptoms and medical history, and perform an eye exam.
-You will be asked to read materials at your normal reading distance while the doctor places different lenses in front of your eyes.
+A vision specialist will ask about your symptoms and medical history.
+An eye exam will be done.
+You will be asked to read materials at your normal reading distance while different lenses are placed in front of your eyes.
 This test determines the extent of your presbyopia.

 Presbyopia is usually treated with corrective lenses.
 Lens options include:

-If you already wear glasses, you may need a second set for reading and other close-up activities.
+If you already wear glasses, you may need a second set for reading and other set for close-up activities.

-Bifocals combine two prescriptions into one pair of glasses.
+Bifocals combine 2 prescriptions into 1 pair of glasses.
 The upper half of bifocals corrects distance vision and the bottom half corrects close-up vision.

 Trifocals are similar to bifocals, except that they have a medium range lens between the distance and near portions to help with intermediate vision tasks.